ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

    endsnippet
    ```
    The line `` `!p snip.rv = match.group(1)` `` inserts the regex group captured by the trigger parentheses back into the original text.
-   If sounds vague, try omitting `` `!p snip.rv = match.group(1)` `` from any of the above snippets and seeing what happens---the first character in the trigger disappears.
+   Since that might sound vague, try omitting `` `!p snip.rv = match.group(1)` `` from any of the above snippets and seeing what happens---the first character in the snippet trigger disappears after the snippet expands.

 1. This class of triggers expands only after alphanumerical characters (`\w`) or the characters `}`, `)`, `]`, and `|`.